bekasa/astro/src/pages/blog/backup-and-restore.md

 Developing a rigorously *tested* software backup and restore policy for your home and / or business is not a wish list item but an absolutely crucial necessity.
 Should hardware or software fail a well tested policy can save sleepless nights, unnecessary expenditure, and ensure minimum downtime.

-You may sigh at the very thought of orchastrating backups but if ever the need arises to restore you will be very pleased you engaged.
+You may sigh at the very thought of orchestrating backups but if ever the need arises to restore you will be very pleased you engaged.
 Even if the financial circumstances are not great the minimum expenditure should be on an external hard disk which have capacities of 3+ TB for around 100€.

 Potential threats to your computing system come in both hardware and software forms.
 Likely sources of hardware failure are hard disks whether HDD or SSD.
 Software threats from malware, mail attachments, ransomware to name but a few.

 Depending on use, worthy of consideration may be the use of a **NAS** (network attached storage).
 A NAS is a local network connected collection of hard disks (a private cloud).
-The great advantage is that storege is completely under owner control.
+The great advantage is that storage is completely under owner control.
 Prices differ according to capacity and capability.

 Relying on just one computer is living on the edge and can make life difficult.
 Suppose for a moment that there is failure on the only existing machine but parts are not easily available or repair has to be carried out by a non local service centre.
 Or repair out weighs the cost of a new machine!
 With just one option getting back up and running could take a few weeks.